 Dr. Albert Natelli is a man of many talents and a seemingly limitless supply of energy.
 He thrives by staying active and engaged almost non-stop.
-On top of being a dentist, he is a high ranking leader in organized dentistry, a two-time member of the Southington town council, former president of the Chamber of Commerce, and a member of the local parks board.
+On top of being a dentist, he is a two-time member of the Southington town council, former president of the Chamber of Commerce, and a member of the local parks board.
 He even made a bid for state representative once!

 With all this going on, Dr. Natelli is also a volunteer faculty member at the University of Connecticut, where he lectures on diagnosis, treatment planning, and the placement and restoration of dental implants.
 Ever since entering private practice, Dr. Natelli has had a passion for teaching and ensuring that dental students and residents receive a top-notch educational experience, a passion derived from his own experiences with some truly incredible teachers throughout his life.